 While “how to” posts with written content still work well, condensing that information into a visually appealing infographic can boost social shares by up to 2.3x according to Buzzsumo!

-A study by Shareaholic showed that up to 27% OF ALL SHARES on social media occur between the hours of 8 am and 2 pm EST. So if social is one of your marketing/distribution channels (and it should be), make sure that you are posting during prime hours.
+A study by Shareaholic showed that up to 27% OF ALL SHARES on social media occur between 8 am and 2 pm EST. So if social is one of your marketing/distribution channels (and it should be), post during prime hours.

 Share Button / Widget Placement